Advertorial | Palace Amusement — This week on screen

-The film is directed by Cary Joji Fukunaga.
-It stars Daniel Craig, Rami Malek, Léa Seydoux, Lashana Lynch, Ben Whishaw, Academy Award nominee, Naomie Harris, Jeffrey Wright, Christoph Waltz, Academy Award winner Ralph Fiennes, Ana de Armas, Billy Magnussen, Rory Kinnear, David Dencik and Dali Benssalah.
+The film is directed by Cary Joji Fukunaga and stars Daniel Craig, Rami Malek, Léa Seydoux, Lashana Lynch, Ben Whishaw, Academy Award nominee, Naomie Harris, Jeffrey Wright, Christoph Waltz, Academy Award winner Ralph Fiennes, Ana de Armas, Billy Magnussen, Rory Kinnear, David Dencik, Dali Benssalah.

-No Time to Die is based on James Bond by Ian Fleming, and is partially filmed in Jamaica.
-It is produced by Michael G. Wilson and Barbara Broccoli, with music by Hans Zimmer.
+No Time to Die is based on James Bond by Ian Fleming and is partially filmed in Jamaica.
+It is produced by Michael G. Wilson and Barbara Broccoli.
+Music is by Hans Zimmer.